MohamedYasser97/ArtsyBot/README.md

   * Data is stored in a hash table to prevent tweeting duplicated media.
   * Readable and informative console logs with important data describing every process of sending a tweet.
   * All logs are stored in different files.
-  * The bot has a safety mechanism when there is no Internet connection so it tweets only when there is connectivity without messing with the time interval.
+  * The bot has a safety mechanism that aborts the app automatically when there is no Internet connection and restarts when the connection returns without messing with the tweet time intervals.

 ## Usage